napari/napari/docs/explanations/rendering.md

 # Overview

 This document outlines our plans for making napari's rendering non-blocking.
-We hope to morph this document from a plan into the details of the final design as we implement it.
+We hope to update this document as we progress so it can be an accurate record of the final implementation.

 # Blocked UI

-In May 2020 we looked into three issues related to blocked UI:
+In May 2020 we looked into these three issues related to napari's blocked UI:

 | Issue                                                 | Summary                                                              |
 | ----------------------------------------------------- | -------------------------------------------------------------------- |